 Good cookin’ has always been in the blood of the Darroch Family!
-From back-in-the-days of Grandpa Dan and Grandma Doris breakin’ out the skillet at get-togethers with family and friends, the culinary hobby was passed down to Dan Sr. and Momma Barb whom turned their hobby into Hap’s Barbecue, and now present day, daughter Christine has taken over and continues on with the family legacy.
+We began back-in-the-days with Grandpa Dan and Grandma Doris breakin’ out the skillet at get-togethers with family and friends, the culinary hobby was passed down to Dan Sr. and Momma Barb whom turned their hobby into Hap’s Barbecue, and now present day, daughter Christine has taken over and continues on with the family legacy.

 No fast food, corporate chain stuff around here!